Last Updated on November 18, 2022 by Zwivel

 And just like every industry, healthcare is becoming more technical and digital than ever before.
 In fact, the telehealth market is expected to grow to over $450 billion in the next decade or so, and there are more and more digital solutions out there in the medical world.

 Doctors can consider virtual medical scribe to save them time, there are many patient portals online to share and collect information, and it is now completely possible to have completely virtual meetings with your doctor from the comfort of your own home.

 But one of the most important and beneficial things that telehealth has led to is the existence of healthcare virtual assistants.
-These assistants can handle a lot of medical office day to day tasks, and do so without taking up any space at all.
-One of their best uses is how they can help enhance the patient engagement at your clinic or office.
+These assistants can handle a lot of medical office day-to-day tasks, and do so without taking up any space at all.
+One of their best uses is how they can help enhance patient engagement at your clinic or office.

-Without any further ado, let’s go over a few ways that healthcare virtual assists are able to enhance patient engagement and ensure they have the best experience possible.
+Without any further ado, let’s go over a few ways that healthcare virtual assistants can enhance patient engagement and ensure they have the best experience possible.

 Helps People Save Time

 - Helps People Save Time

 - Make it Easier to Reschedule and Book Appointments

 - Answers Questions More Quickly and Provide Information